10 Lime Tree Varieties You Should Consider

 There might be nothing out of the ordinary about a lime… at first glance.
 However, limes come in a wide variety of shapes and sizes and even colors!
 From the shocking red rind of the blood lime to the long tubular Australian finger lime oozing caviar looking spheres, lime tree varieties are a whole world unto themselves.

 Limes are warm loving citrus trees, but if you live in colder climates don’t despair!
 There are a few ways that you can get this wonderful fresh fruit into your garden.
-Growers in regions 3-8 can choose to grow in a container and simply bring the tree in during the colder months.
+Growers in regions 3-8 can choose to grow in a container (like the Air Pots we stock in-store) and simply bring the tree in during the colder months.
 For gardeners wanting a classic lime, try growing the Persian lime tree or key lime tree.
 For the adventurous chefs, the kaffir lime may be the tree for you.

 Lime trees, like any citrus tree, have a few key needs in order to grow well.
 Make sure that they get enough warmth, not too much water, have well-draining soil, and add fertilizer to their soil a few times of year.
 With this kind of loving care, they’ll grow sometimes up to 20 feet tall and provide mounds of limes that can be used in the kitchen for all to enjoy!

 Mexican lime trees produce one of the most commonly found limes in the US and have many names including the key lime tree.
 Their fruit is the most commonly found lime in the supermarket with green flesh and slightly smaller than a lemon.
 The Citrus aurantifolia is also known as the West Indian lime and can grow to be a 15 ft. tall tree that lives up to 150 years!
 A very cold-sensitive tree with a dense crown, this is a great option for growers in warmer climates looking for a tree that can provide both fruit and shade.
 This is a great citrus type to add to guacamole or pico de gallo!